project-talan/tln-angular/README.md

 ### Fork/clone repository

-To develop standalone project, just copy full repository or create fork using you account
+To develop standalone project, just clone repository or create fork using your account

 ### Apply necessary configuration